-- if each of the registered operators is the spouse of the (a) operator-the registered lowest concessional registration fees for the vehicle that the registered operators are eligible for under a relevant schedule 1, part 2 item; or - (b) otherwise-the highest of the concessional registration fees for the vehicle that the registered operators are eligible for under a relevant schedule 1, part 2 item. - Item 10 applies if- - (a) there are 2 registered operators of a vehicle mentioned in a relevant schedule 2, part 3 item; and - (b) each of the registered operators is eligible under a relevant schedule 2, part 3 item for a concessional registration fee for the vehicle that differs from the concessional registration fee for the vehicle that the other registered operator is eligible for under another relevant schedule 2, part 3 item. - 10 Despite section 125(1), the concessional registration fee for the registration of the vehicle is - if each of the registered operators is the spouse of the (a) registered operator-the lowest concessional registration fees for the vehicle that the registered operators are eligible for under a relevant schedule 2, part 3 item; or - otherwise-the highest of the concessional registration (b) fees for the vehicle that the registered operators are eligible for under a relevant schedule 2, part 3 item.
+- (a) if each of the registered operators is the spouse of the other registered operator-the lowest of the concessional registration fees for the vehicle that the registered operators are eligible for under a relevant schedule 1, part 2 item; or - (b) otherwise-the highest of the concessional registration fees for the vehicle that the registered operators are eligible for under a relevant schedule 1, part 2 item. - 9 Item 10 applies if- - (a) there are 2 registered operators of a vehicle mentioned in a relevant schedule 2, part 3 item; and - (b) each of the registered operators is eligible under a relevant schedule 2, part 3 item for a concessional registration fee for the vehicle that differs from the concessional registration fee for the vehicle that the other registered operator is eligible for under another relevant schedule 2, part 3 item. - 10 Despite section 125(1), the concessional registration fee for the registration of the vehicle is- - (a) if each of the registered operators is the spouse of the other registered operator-the lowest of the concessional registration fees for the vehicle that the registered operators are eligible for under a relevant schedule 2, part 3 item; or - (b) otherwise-the highest of the concessional registration fees for the vehicle that the registered operators are eligible for under a relevant schedule 2, part 3 item.